 saam (pronounced “sahm”) is a multi-lingual descriptor that translates as “together”

-Although Saam Architecture was founded in June 2014 by Diana Nicklaus and Jacobus (Koos) Louw, both of whom prioritized a highly collaborative, flexible, remote work model in creating the firm.
-Saam’s projects span a multitude of sectors: aviation, civic, corporate, cultural/arts, federal, healthcare, higher education, hospitality, K–12, laboratories, libraries, master planning, mixed-use, multifamily residential, retail, and transportation.
-Since its establishment, Saam’s team has grown substantially, drawing talent from other high-profile Boston architectural studios to bring together diverse backgrounds and skill sets, enabling us to take a holistic approach to total design.
+Saam Architecture was founded in June 2014 by Diana Nicklaus and Jacobus (Koos) Louw, both of whom prioritized a highly collaborative, flexible, remote work model in creating the firm.
+Saam’s projects span a multitude of sectors, including: K-12, higher education, aviation, workplace, federal agencies and arts/cultural organizations.
+Since its establishment, Saam’s team has grown substantially to 26 staff members, drawing talent from other high-profile Boston architectural studios to bring together diverse backgrounds and skill sets, enabling us to take a holistic approach to total design.

 We are a truly mobile professional service provider.
 Our clients are located throughout New England and the Northeastern United States.
 A number of our team members live outside a one hour commute from our studio.
 Investing in collaboration technology enables the Saam team to service clients from our Boston studio, from our homes or from the clients’ office or project site locations.
 When the need arises to be at clients’ offices or project sites we intentionally use the opportunity for personal client interaction by scheduling on-site project team work sessions that coincides with regular project meetings.